 The much waited for Shark Tank India Season 2 is just around the corner.
 After a successful Season 1, which gave us unforgettable moments and some business owners their dream investments, the second edition has got fans all excited!

-As Shark Tank came to India last year, it transformed the way India looks at entrepreneurship and fuelled the business growth engine.
+As Shark Tank came to India last year, it transformed the way India looks at entrepreneurship and fueled the business growth engine.
 The notion that entrepreneurship is something for students from premiere schools got shattered completely.
 As we saw contestants from every stratum of society pitch their unique business ideas to the sharks.
 While some won the investments and guidance they were looking for, others won the hearts of not just the sharks, but of millions others.
 With Season 2 coming up, here’s everything you need to know about it.

 New Delhi: Shark Tank India’s season 2 has started currently.
 The show, which made its debut a year ago, was a hit among the spectators and fans have been keenly waiting for the next edition.